tarnacious/server-configuration/readme.md

 ## System Configuration

 This is the Ansible configuration for my personal computers, virtual machines and servers.
 Sensitive data is encrypted with ansible-vault.

-## Systems

-I use this project to configure my personal laptop, my work laptop, my [personal website][1], my [owncloud][3], my mail server, a random Wordpress [site][4] I host for a friend, some DNS name servers, a backup system, a [monitoring][5] system, a physical server running most of my VMs and a couple of VMs I use locally for development.
+I use this project to configure my personal laptop, my work laptop, my [personal website][1], my [owncloud][3], my mail server, a random Wordpress [site][4] I host for a friend, some DNS name servers, a backup system, a [monitoring][5] system, a physical server running most of my VMs and a couple of VMs I use locally.

+I find Ansible for my personal use-cases pretty perfect as it's only marginally more effort than taking notes or writing bash scripts when manually configuring systems and I find it significantly better than both when returning to those systems months or years later.
+I've also found it to be very useful for managing my laptops and development environments as I can install and configure vim, git, tmux, gpg/ssh agents etc across different system with my personal preferences.

 ## Installing Ansible